particle-iot/docs/src/content/getting-started/billing/cellular-data.md

 ### Cellular Data Limit

 For cellular devices, there is a data limit depending on your tier.
-For the Free tier, the cellular data limit is {{freeTierDataOperationsCellularData}} , pooled across all devices, which includes all data usage including Data Operations, OTA code flash, overhead, and 3rd-party services.
+For the Free plan, the cellular data limit is {{freeTierDataOperationsCellularData}} , pooled across all devices, which includes all data usage including Data Operations, OTA code flash, overhead, and 3rd-party services.
 This limit is high relative to the average size of Data Operations, so you probably won't need to worry about the exact number of bytes for each operation.

-In the growth tier, {{growthTierDataOperationsCellularData}} of cellular data per month ({{growthTierDataOperationsTrackerData}} for Tracker) is included for each block purchased, per month.
+In the growth plan, {{growthTierDataOperationsCellularData}} of cellular data per month ({{growthTierDataOperationsTrackerData}} for Tracker) is included for each block purchased, per month.

 For Wi-Fi devices (Photon, P1, Argon) there is no limit for direct TCP or UDP data communications, or services that are based on direct communication such as [Blynk](https://blynk.io/).